 Users can only find content with audio description on streaming services

-While it is fairly easy to search for content on streaming services that has audio description (sometimes called video description or described audio), users can also configure audio description for content on live TV by turning on the Second Audio Program (SAP).
+While it is easy to search for content on streaming services that has audio description (sometimes called video description or described audio), users can also configure audio description for content on live TV by turning on the Second Audio Program (SAP).
 When enabled, audio description will play for movies and TV shows that have audio description available, though for some content the SAP track is used for other purposes such as playing audio in Spanish.

 A great source for finding out what content has audio description is the Audio Description Project from the American Council for the Blind, which is linked below.